Training the next generation

 Mr Matt Beasley

 Matt Beasley is an Advanced Practitioner Therapeutic Radiographer working in the Advanced Radiotherapy Technologies Network (ART-NET) at Leeds Teaching Hospitals NHS Trust.
-He has been awarded a HEE/NIHR ICA Clinical Doctoral Research Fellowship (CDRF) which commenced in July 2021.
+He has been awarded a HEE/NIHR ICA Clinical Doctoral Research Fellowship (CDRF).

 The prestigious NIHR CDRF fellowship provides non-medics with funding to complete a PhD whilst continuing with their clinical career.
 Over the four years of the fellowship, Matt will be working closely with the clinical and radiotherapy research teams at Leeds Cancer Centre and the University of Leeds on a PhD project entitled: MRI scans with respiratory Immobilisation to Contour Radiotherapy Organs at risk using oral Contrast of Hypo or hyper intense fluids Including the Patient perSpective: The MICROCHIPS study.